smritidas/website/content/blog/WhyAndroidWhy.md

 Despite my frustrations, doing detective work has been beneficial for me.
 Understanding the why’s has helped me recognize the pros and cons of using an approach.
 I know if it’s worth using a specific library in my app and how this can impact development down the line.
 Another benefit is when making architectural decisions for building out features.

 That being said, I’d love to see these complexities explained and documented better, going forward.
 It would empower developers, of any skill level, to make better decisions.

+*Thanks to Sumayyah Ahmed for her help on this post*